rossta/tacokit.rb/README.md

 client = Tacokit::Client.new app_key: "4ppk3y", oauth_token: "04utht0k3n"
 ```

+#### OAuth Tacokit Sandbox

 To experiment with OAuth tokens for development, visit the [Tacokit
 Sandbox](https://tacokit.herokuapp.com) and enter your Trello app key and app secret.

+The sandbox (hosted over SSL on heroku) will perform the OAuth handshake and display OAuth credentials onscreen.
+In a real web app, you'd more likely associate these credentials with users in your database.
+Check out the source code for the sandbox on the [sandbox branch of this repository](https://github.com/rossta/tacokit.rb/tree/sandbox).

 #### Resources